OpenDroneMap/docs/source/arguments.rst

 :ref:`pc-sample<pc-sample>` <positive float>
   Filters the point cloud by keeping only a single point around a radius N (in meters).
 This can be useful to limit the output resolution of the point cloud and remove duplicate points.
 Set to 0 to disable sampling.
 Default: ``0``

+:ref:`pc-skip-geometric<pc-skip-geometric>`
+  Geometric estimates improve the accuracy of the point cloud by computing geometrically consistent depthmaps but may not be usable in larger datasets.
+This flag disables geometric estimates.
+Default: ``False``

 :ref:`pc-tile<pc-tile>`
   Reduce the memory usage needed for depthmap fusion by splitting large scenes into tiles.
 Turn this on if your machine doesn't have much RAM and/or you've set --pc-quality to high or ultra.
 Experimental.
 Default: ``False``